yoasyo25/ruby-submissions/1708-b/1module/credit_check/miguel_silva.md

 ### 2. Breaking Logic into Components

-* 2: Application shows some effort to break logic into components, but the divisions are inconsistent or unclear
+* 3: Application effectively breaks logical components apart but breaks the principle of SRP

 ### 3. Functional Expectations